OfqualGovUK/ofqual-standards-patterns/docs/standards/writing-a-principle.md

 This description should be no longer than 2 paragraphs.
 It will be the first paragraph in the markdown file following the metadata.
 The reader should readily discern the answer to the question: "How does this affect me?".

 Succinctly communicate the fundamental principle.
 It is vital that the description of the principle is unambiguous.
-Avoid referencing specific technology and platforms, principles will usually span multiple technologies.
+Avoid referencing specific technology and platforms, principles will usually span multiple technologies and teams.

 ### A principle MUST have a rationale